 Now, when it comes to panning four guitars, this is what you do.
 Pan heavier tone guitars 100% left and right.
 Hard panning heavy guitars give it more power.
 Also, it fills the space and creates a great stereo image.

-And after that, pan crunchy-sounding guitars on both sides.
-Pan them about 75%.
+And after that, you pan crunchy-sounding guitars on both sides – about 75%.
 You may pan them more or less.
 Listen carefully and what will sound better, leave it there.
 Also, you can tweak levels and make one sound louder than the other.
 Most of the time, heavy guitars are the main tone and they are louder in the mix.

 Because you have two different kinds of sound, not only does the guitar sound become powerful, the tone becomes richer and fuller.
 Your guitar tone will be huge.

 Also, you can experiment with it.
 You can pan crunchy guitars 100% instead of heavy guitars.
 Or create different sounds for each guitar, and so on.
 But it will become complex and the final results could not be that good.

 The goal is two have two different guitar sounds, pan one set of guitars 100%, and another pair about 70-75%.

 And the important thing is when you pan guitars with different sounds, make sure that they sit well with each other.
 For example, if both pairs of tones are mid-heavy, it won’t work.
 One must cover different frequencies.